dimensionblockchain/spark-notebooks/README.md

 I did this to not use spark-shell and have a better experience where I could work on on my Scala Spark projects.

-I am hoping to recreate most of it.

 I am using GitKraken for Git staging/push commits.

 I will be adding to this with great frequency.